alihttp404/PetaByte_server/README.md

 This is a backend CRUD API made to handle database requests to PostgreSQL for PetaByte mobile app, written in node js and express.
 The server is hosted on Render, as well as the database.

-\n Stay tuned for more documentation in the near future!
+Stay tuned for more documentation in the near future!